kapok-fwk/Kapok.View.Wpf/Readme.md

 Kapok.View.Wpf
 ==============
-A client implementation for Windows Presentation Foundation (WPF) for Kapok.
+A client implementation of Windows Presentation Foundation (WPF) for Kapok.

 &nbsp;